 When Dominique rolls out her demands to the HoD producers, she does literally that: unfurls a massive roll of paper across the table.
 Classic Dynasty sight gag.

 Alexis gets a minor emotional moment when she admits to Fallon that she doesn’t want to lose her podcast because it’s the first time since she separated from Blake that people care about what she has to say.
-Fallon repays this by telling Alexis she’s going to make an effort to be less judgement of her from now on.
+Fallon repays this by telling Alexis she’s going to make an effort to be less judgemental of her from now on.
 Aww.

 Oh, and Kirby may have been a bogan queen this episode, but Fallon is right behind her.